Moving Out with Children Post-Divorce

 Equity in the Property

-In order to retain the home, one spouse may need to purchase the other spouse’s equity in the property.
+For a spouse to buy out the other spouses portion in the marital equity, a number of different plans can be put in place.
 This may involve a cash payment or giving up other assets that are owned jointly.
 It may be possible to refinance the home mortgage for an amount that exceeds the mortgage balance and use the proceeds to pay the other spouse for his or her equity in the home.

 Keeping the home may seem to provide stability during an otherwise chaotic time.
 An ex-spouse may opt to keep the house for a short time after divorcing and then make a long-term decision after settling into the new lifestyle.
 Others decide that selling the home is the best choice because it harbors unhappy memories shared by the children.
 It is sometimes best to make a clean break and start fresh.